ksiebel/microservices-ci/Readme.md

 **Notes for the future**
  - Mode code repositories will be added in future releases.
  - It has to be microservice application technology stack agnostic.
-    _"As far the technology stack supports using docker to package the application"_ _"The technology stack has to be generated using yeoman scaffolding, so you can have a working microservices application with a CI pipeline in minutes."_
+    _"As far the technology stack supports using docker to package the application and it is generated using yeoman scaffolding, so you can have a working microservices application with a CI pipeline in minutes."_

 **Quick Start**
 TBD